- How to Clean Makeup Brushes

 Why is it important to clean your makeup brushes?

 Cleaning your makeup brushes once a week will keep your skin fresh and clear.
 When makeup builds up on your brushes, it creates a haven for bacteria and germs.
-With dirt build-up comes breakouts, rashes and infections and that’s not the look we’re going for in 2020.
+With dirt build-up comes blackheads, rashes and infections and that’s not the look we’re going for this year.

 If you often come out in an itchy rash or have angry pimples popping up to say hi, it could be because your makeup brushes are dirty.
 Give them a good ol’ scrub and your skin will love you for it.
 Bye bye clogged pores and hello fresh, healthy skin